pythonasset/FMECA/QUICK_START.md

 The application will open automatically in your browser at `http://localhost:8501`

-### Step 3: Try the Example
+### Step 3: Try the Example (Optional)

 1. Click "Stage 4: Reports & Export" in the sidebar
-2. Scroll to "Import Previous Analysis"
+2. Navigate to "Export Data" tab
-3. Upload `example_pump_station_analysis.json`
+3. Upload `example_pump_station_analysis.json` if available
-4. Click "Import Analysis Data"
+4. Click "Import Project Data"
 5. Navigate through the stages to see a complete example

-## Your First Analysis (30 minutes)
+## Your First Project (35 minutes)

-### Stage 1: Define Your Asset (5 min)
+### Stage 1: Create Project & Add Assets (10 min)

+#### Create Your Project (2 min)

+1. Go to "Stage 1: Planning & Preparation"
+2. Enter Project No. (e.g., "RCM-2024-001")
+3. Enter Project Description (e.g., "Water Treatment Plant RCM")
+4. Click "💾 Save Project Information"

+#### Add First Asset (5 min)

-1. Enter asset name (e.g., "Main Water Pump Station")
+1. Enter asset name (e.g., "Main Water Pump")
-2. Select asset class from dropdown
+2. Select asset class from dropdown (e.g., "Pump Station")
+3. Enter asset type (e.g., "Centrifugal Pump Assembly")
+4. Enter site location (e.g., "Building A - Pump Room")
-3. Add components using the "Add Component" button
+5. Add components using "Add Component" button
-   - Example: Motor, Pump, VFD, Valves
+   - Example: Motor, Pump, Bearing, VFD, Valves
-4. Fill in operating context
-   - Focus on: redundancy, utilization, operating environment
-5. Click "Save" and proceed to Stage 2
+6. Click "💾 Save New Asset"

+#### Add More Assets (3 min, optional)

+1. Repeat the process for each additional asset
+2. Edit any asset by clicking "✏️ Edit"
+3. Delete unwanted assets with "🗑️ Del"
+4. Each asset will have its own independent analysis

-### Stage 2: Conduct Analysis (20 min)
+### Stage 2: Conduct Analysis (20 min per asset)

+**IMPORTANT**: Select which asset to analyze from the dropdown at the top of Stage 2.

 #### Step 2: Functions (5 min)

+1. Select your asset from the dropdown
-1. Define what your asset does
+2. Define what this asset does
-2. Use format: Verb + Object + Performance Standard
+3. Use format: Verb + Object + Performance Standard
-3. Start with primary function, then add safety/control functions
+4. Start with primary function, then add safety/control functions
-4. Example: "To pump water at 200 L/s at 500 kPa"
+5. Example: "To pump water at 200 L/s at 500 kPa"

 #### Step 3-4: Failures & Modes (5 min)